Jaykef/Triton-nanoGPT/README.md

    - Layer Normalization
    - GELU Activation
 2. Modular architecture following the transformer design
-3. Training and text generation capabilities
+3. Text generation

-## Implementation Details

-### Model Architecture

-The model follows the standard transformer architecture Karpathy's nanoGPT with standard transformer architecture.

-### Triton Kernels

-Custom Triton kernels have been implemented for:

-1. Softmax
-2. Layer normalization
-3. GELU activation

-These kernels aim to optimize performance by leveraging GPU parallelism more effectively than standard PyTorch operations.

 ### Training

-The training loop includes:

-- Gradient accumulation for effective larger batch sizes
-- Learning rate scheduling
-- Gradient clipping
-- Validation loss tracking
+GPU-aware train loop with effective gradient accumulation, learning rate scheduling and gradient clipping with val loss tracking.

-## How to Use
+### How to Use

 1. **Setup**: Requires GPU!
 Ensure you have PyTorch and Triton installed.
 GPU Poor?
 I am too, I used a google colab.

-2. **Data Preparation**: The code uses the Tiny Shakespeare dataset by default.
+2. **Data Preparation**: Using Tiny Shakespeare dataset by default.
 It will be downloaded automatically if not present.

 3. **Training**:
    ```python